If you are anxiety-riddled by all the playground chatter around the 11+ exam, then let us reassure you.

 Alison is our fantastic cover teacher, who keeps the programme going if one of us can’t make a session.
 Of course, Alison is well-qualified for the job with a BA (Hons) and PGCE from Lancaster University and years of primary teaching experience.
 She’s also warm, fun and approachable and the children love it when she’s there.

-Nick has joined us this year as an experienced tutor and maths expert.
+Nick is an experienced tutor and maths expert.
 We’ve known each other for years as our sons were at school together.
 As a parent he has supported all four of his children in successfully achieving a place at a selective school in Kent.
-Three years ago he switched to tutoring after many years working in the City of London and has delivered in excess of 1,000 hours of lessons since then.
+In 2015 he switched to tutoring after many years working in the City of London and has delivered in excess of 1,000 hours of lessons since then.
 His degree is in Banking and International Finance from City University, and has also completed two maths degree modules with the Open University.
 He is a great asset and we are so pleased to welcome him to our team.

 Hope has recently graduated from Southampton University with a degree in Philosophy.
 And it wasn’t really so long ago that she passed both the Kent 11+ Test and Cranbrook’s 13+ exam herself, attending Weald of Kent Grammar School and boarding at Cranbrook School from Year 9 to Year 13.
 She has worked with 11+ candidates in the past and is super-familiar with the style, content and tricks of all the papers.
 She also offers caring and sympathetic support to all her students.
 As she has a few hours spare every now and then, we have put them to good use boosting and fine-tuning the preparations of our lovely lot.